Fraccs/dotfiles/README.md

 > What if you had multiple devices where you'd like to use your dotfiles, but those devices (*because of their nature*) had slightly different needs from one another?

 My current situation: my two main devices are a Huawei laptop (let's call it `laptop` from now on), and a tower desktop (from now on `desktop`).
-They both are single-boot Debian 12 installations and I'd like to use my dotfiles on both of them.
+They both are single-boot ArchLinux installations and I'd like to use my dotfiles on both of them.

 *Well...
 "What's the problem?"*